 Menstrual Health (MH) conditions vary widely from country to country, but there is significant need worldwide.
 Nearly 25% of all menstruators experience period poverty, meaning that they do not have what they need to manage their periods.
 That's over 500 million people.

-Adequate Menstrual Health and Hygiene (MHH) involves a range of factors, including:
+Menstrual Health (MH) involves a range of factors, and is supported when people who menstruate have the ability to: